atomicobject/objection/index.md

 ## Features

 * "Annotation" Based Dependency Injection
-* Support for singletons
+* Does not require that a large upfront container is maintained
-* Lazy Instantiation
+* Lazy Instantiation over Eager Instantiation
+* Alleviates the need to manually construct objects or rely on factories
 * Support for integrating external dependencies

 <script src="https://gist.github.com/806214.js"> </script>